Myrna Dunham

 In Honor of Myrna Ament Dunham

 Her commitment to the cultural arts—an extension really of her commitments to education and community—can be seen in her daily affairs.
-Our mother’s appreciation of art and music helped shape a path on which she painted puzzles and swing set horses for her children collected art with her husband took her daughters to C.Y.
-Stephens at every opportunity visited every gallery and theater and museum open while on family vacations served as a member of the board of the Ames International Orchestra Festival Association, and held a three-year appointment on the City of Ames Commission on the Arts.
+Our mother’s appreciation of art and music helped shape a path on which she painted puzzles and swing set horses for her children, collected art with her husband, took her daughters to C.Y.
+Stephens at every opportunity, visited every gallery and theater and museum open while on family vacations, served as a member of the board of the Ames International Orchestra Festival Association, and held a three-year appointment on the City of Ames Commission on the Arts.
 For this last effort, our mother received a certificate on commendation in recognition of meritorious service to the City of Ames.
-We, of course, believe that she should have a drower full of similar awards representing not just the accomplisments themeselves but the lessons her methods and effort have taught us about shaping a path worth traversing.
+We, of course, believe that she should have a drawer full of similar awards representing not just the accomplishments themselves but the lessons her methods and effort have taught us about shaping a path worth traversing.

 In loving tribute,